lukasbrunnerjku/Python-Measurement-Application/README.md

 Next we look up the manual of the Instrument for commands and to know which protocol has to be used for communication.
 It could be: serial, modbus, NI visa,... -> it doesn't matter there should be a python module out there with an easy to use API so the programmer doesn't have to bother with protocol details.
 Next steps:

 - configure the instrument properties first
 - fetch instrument values
 - open/close connection to instrument

 Then create a Instrument class which has a default constructor(init) which configures the instrument and implement the methods from my abstract Instrument class which basically tells you how an Instrument should look and behave like.
-Test the instrument in the "test_instruments.py" module -> done -> enjoy all features on the new instrument!
+Test the instrument in the "test_instruments.py" module -> done -> enjoy all features on the new instrument :muscle:

 I also added a ParsingPage to convert my own format into csv with/without header.
 To convert a file make sure there is only one measurement series(only one header at the beginning) saved in the SaveFile.txt